 The absolute worst thing you can do in a startup is not dealing with the brutal reality as it is presented to you.
 If you choose to ignore, consciously or unconsciously, the way things really are, then you will be less equipped to solve the real root causes of any issues you encounter, and you’re far more likely to let small problems become large fatal ones.

 6. Opaque Communication

-There are so many client companies that I have worked with that when I speak to the on-the-ground staff, they have no idea of what is going on across the company, what the strategy is, or even what the company stands for.
+There are so many client companies that we have worked with that when we speak to the on-the-ground staff, they have no idea of what is going on across the company, what the strategy is, or even what the company stands for.

 This is because the company leadership fails to communicate the key “why” of the organization, and if they don’t do it, nobody else will.

-I am often surprised at how much one needs to over-communicate when you’re in a startup, especially about the basics.
+We are often surprised at how much management needs to over-communicate when you’re in a startup, especially about the basics.
 This is because there is so much noise going on, as you most likely don’t have all the resources (time, money, people) that you would like, so everyone is running around trying to play catch up.

 7. Not Understanding Millennials and Generation X